Before beginning an on-site audit:

 - Latest FDA Approved Plan.

-- Short Term, Long Term and Photostability.
-(Zone wise.)
+- Short Term, Long Term, and Photostability (Zone wise).

 - Stability study evaluation (accelerated and real-time) for three batches, including batch size, batch number, product name, expiry dates, stability study condition (accelerated/real-time), drug name, and so on (as per Format-A) (At least a six-month timeframe for Accelerated Stability data and a year for other data.)
 At the time of initial submission, real-time stability data must be submitted.)